fbpx

 Wavefront analyzers are used to map aberrations in the eye.
 Several types of visual imperfections, referred to as lower and higher-order aberrations, exist within the eye and can affect both visual acuity and the quality of vision.
 Prior to wavefront technology, only lower-order aberrations such as myopia, hyperopia, and astigmatism could be measured and treated.
 However, these do not account for all potential vision imperfections.
 Higher-order aberrations can also have a significant impact on quality of vision and are often linked to glare and halos that may cause night vision problems.

 Wavefront analyzers use a Hartmann-Shack sensor, which maps both lower and higher-order aberrations by projecting waves of light into a patient’s eye and mapping the waves that bounce back through the pupil.
 A perfect wavefront would be completely flat.
-When light rays enter the eye and traverse the different refractive indices, the wavefront surface changes, taking on a shape unique to that eye.
+When light rays enter the eye and traverse the different refractive indices, the wavefront surface changes, taking on a A blue and white button with the word " facebook ".shape unique to that eye.
 These variations are called wavefront aberrations.
 The aberration data is collected and then converted into a treatment formula by using Zernike polynomials, which are also called modes.
 Each mode describes a certain three-dimensional surface and the Zernike polynomials correspond with ocular aberrations.
 For instance, second-order Zernike polynomials represent the conventional aberrations such as defocus and astigmatism.
 Zernike polynomials above the second order represent the higher-order aberrations that are suspected of causing night glare and halos.
 Zernike polynomials help to simplify the wavefront technology by combining all aberrations into one simple map.
 This is called Zernike decomposition.

 History of Wavefront Technology: